Hyvä kysymys – online service and accessibility

 The accessibility requirements also apply to files published on the online service.
 Not all PDF files published on the service are yet fully accessible.

 The accessibility of the service is being continuously improved on the basis of reports from automatic monitoring and user feedback, in line with WCAG 2.1.level A and AA criteria.
-The aim is to remedy the known shortcomings by the end of 2020.

 Providing accessibility feedback